metamarcdw/python-fullstack-transcrypt/README.md

 ## Example of React and Redux with Python using Transcrypt and Component.py
-### Also uses Flask-RESTPlus with SQLAlchemy and JWT-Extended for authentication
+### Also uses Flask-RESTPlus backend with SQLAlchemy and JWT-Extended

 First install Python>=3.6/pip, NodeJS/npm>=5.2, and Git:
 `sudo pacman -S python-pip npm git`